 Currently, it is very difficult to ensure a continuous supply of HLA-matched platelets for patients with rare HLA types.
 Our technology aims to collect the iPS cells from donors with rare HLA types and use these cells to prepare megakaryocytes that can then be stored frozen in a cell bank and propagated in large quantities when required, thereby ensuring a constant supply of platelets for patients with rare HLA types.

-Megakaryon has signed contracts granting the company exclusive rights to use the patent clusters (listed below) related to platelet production from iPS cells that was developed by Prof. Nakauchi and Prof. Eto.
+Megakaryon has signed contracts granting the company exclusive rights to use the patents (listed below) related to platelet production from iPS cells that was developed in The University of Tokyo and Kyoto University.

 Some of these patents have already been issued in multiple countries.
 The company plans to reinforce the rights surrounding these patents, and strategically employ these patents for further inventions and additional patented techniques/products.